juristr/juristr.github.com/_posts/2015-02-26-learning-ng-verify-presence-of-directive-props.md

 ---
 layout: post
-title: "Learning Angular: How to I verify whether a scope property on my directive has been defined?"
+title: "Learning Angular: Verifying whether a function has been passed to my directive's isolated scope"
-lead: ""
+lead: "How can I verify whether a function property defined on my directive's isolated scope has been specified or not?"
 show_img_in_detail: true
 coverimage: false
 category: